Practice Expertise

 Profile

 Clients often engage me to conduct highly sensitive and complex investigations/reviews in relation to the alleged conduct of employees and statutory office holders, or advise in relation to the strategy for approaching such investigations and reviews, including investigations into alleged reportable conduct, bullying, sexual harassment and conflicts of interest.
 I am trained in taking a trauma-informed and human-centred approach to investigations and the management of sensitive employment matters, while ensuring the health and safety of workers and other stakeholders.
 Recent work has included conducting performance reviews of department-funded agencies in relation to alleged cultural issues, alleged failures in the delivery of services to clients, and alleged misappropriation of funding.
+I also deliver training on trauma-informed and human-centred approaches to responding to reports of harmful behaviour and associated investigations.

-I have particular expertise in the education sector, assisting higher education providers (including universities and TAFEs) and schools (including public, private and religious schools) in the management of their employees, students and other stakeholders (including parents).
+I have deep expertise in the education sector, assisting higher education providers (including universities and TAFEs) and schools (including public, private and religious schools) in the management of their employees, students and other stakeholders (including parents).
 This work includes advising in relation to the management of reportable conduct allegations, and conducting reportable conduct investigations.
 I am also called upon by my education sector clients to assist in managing parent complaints, and issues arising in the context of family law disputes, enrolment disputes and fee-related disputes.

 Career highlights